What Are Organizational Documents for Corporation?

 Outline the number of authorized shares your corporation will issue.
 No matter the size of the corporation, all have stock because that's what represents ownership in the company.
 If a corporation has plans to authorize both preferred and common shares of stock, this information has to be included in the Articles of Incorporation, along with information pertaining to voting rights.

 Typically, preferred shares give shareholders preferential distribution of assets or dividend payments, in the event the corporation ends operations.
 A lot of small business owners only authorize common stock shares.

 There are various organizational documents you need to form a corporation.
 Because starting this business type is complicated, you may want to consult with legal and tax professionals to ensure you meet all guidelines and submit all of the necessary paperwork.

 If you need help with the organizational documents for a corporation, you can post your legal need on Upcounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.